TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-computer-graphics.md

 tags: computer-graphics
 ---

-It seems like a long time since I described the [general areas for my initial projects]({% link _posts/2022-10-24-what-projects.md %}).
+It seems like a long time since I described the [general areas]({% link _posts/2022-10-24-what-projects.md %}) for my initial projects.
 I've talked a lot about my [cloud based, open source, serverless, customer deployed, scalable spreadsheet project]({% link _topics/spreadsheets.md %}).
 Today I'm going to switch gears and make a start on Interactive Viewing for Large Geometric Models.
-That's a bit of a mouthful, so let's call it [Computer Graphics]({% link _topics/computer-graphics.md %}) for short.

 Just like the spreadsheet project, I'm going to take my time and work my way up to the big reveal.
-First of all, what do I mean by Computer Graphics?
-How does it work?
+First of all, how is the kind of realtime 3D rendering needed for interactive viewing done?
 How has it changed over time?

 ## 3D Graphics Pipeline